cinnamon-rolls/hydrus-tag-linter/README.md

 ### Multiple Rules in a File

-If the root element in the JSON document is a list, then the list will be iterated and each object within the list will be treated as an individual rule.
+If the root element in the JSON document is an array, then the array will be iterated and each object within the array will be treated as an individual rule.
-You may wish to keep closely related rules in one file, such as rules pertaining to a single character.
+You may wish to keep closely related rules in one file.

 ## Search Definitions